What is hypopituitarism?

-Your healthcare provider will ask about your medical history.
+Your healthcare provider will ask about your health history.
 You will also need an exam.
 Other tests you may need include:

 - CT scan.
-This test uses X-rays and computer technology to make images of your body.
+This test uses X-rays and computer technology to make detailed images of your body.

 - Blood and urine tests.
 These tests measure hormone levels in your body.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment depends on what is causing the condition.
 The treatment goal is to have the pituitary gland work as it should.
 Treatment may include:

 - Radiation therapy

 Tell your healthcare provider if your symptoms get worse or you have new symptoms.